Pre-registration rules

 You must also meet these registration requirements:

-• not be convicted of a felony or misdemeanor connected with the right of suffrage
+• never have been convicted of a felony or misdemeanor connected to voting

 Montana pre-registration rules